 The National Aeronautics and Space Administration team is responsible for the civilian space program, as well as aeronautics and aerospace research.
 Combined, this research and space exploration program is vital for the maintenance of life on earth and the advancement of humans in the universe.

 As a child, the first thing I wanted to be when I grew up was an astronaut.
 Although my desire for what I wanted to be often changed my admiration and support for the team and space exploration have remained the same.
-The Trump Administration provided a 12% increase in funding for NASA bumping it up to $25 billion.
+A former administration provided a 12% increase in funding for NASA bumping it up to $25 billion.
 As a future member of the United States Senate, I intend to support the program as well, however NASA must be a purpose driven agency guided by clear goals and expectations.
-It must also be held accountable for these same goals and expectations.
+It must also be held accountable for these goals and expectations.
 We have come a long way since the first landing on the moon.
-I look forward to supporting NASA in their venture to land the first woman on the moon by 2024.
+I look forward to supporting NASA in their future endeavors.

 As a future member of the U.S. Senate, here’s how I plan to support NASA: